How Much Will I Pay?

 Are there field seminars for this practicum?

-There are no field seminars in the master’s program at the Kent School.
+There are no field seminars in the master’s program at the Raymond A. Kent School of Social Work & Family Science.
 All hours of the practicum are spent in the community at the placement agency.
 Because the practicum is co-requisite with the practice course, there are opportunities to discuss some activities from the practicum in the practice class, too.
 Of course, there may be opportunities to share experiences from the practicum in other classes, as well, which help to integrate the theories and the practice of social work.

 I know a really good private therapist with whom I would like to study.
 Can I do my practicum with this person?